decatur/ansatz27/README.md

 # Advanced Usage

-## Key mapping
+## Non-MATLAB Keys in Objects

-Object keys which are not valid MATLAB variable names are normalized, for example
+Object keys which are not valid MATLAB variable names are dropped, for example

 [//]: # "Non-MATLAB Keys"
 *JSON*